twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
-Included in version 6.0 & above only.
 These are located in the corners of the version number, copyright info and the company's website.
 * **Clr** (Clear) (version 4.5 & above, top left corner) – Remove registration info to make the program unregistered much like the factory settings or when installing the program.
 In version 4.5 through 5.6 the text is colored white and is located before the registration info.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
 * **Trial** (bottom right corner, version 12.0) – Restarts the trial period for unregistered copies after a grace period of 30 days.